rickbsgu/rickb-recipes/recipes/french/3-pepper-quiche.md

 * Timing:
   * I start with cutting the peppers and getting them in the pan to sweat early - it can take the better part of an hour to get them soft.
   * While the peppers are sweating, I prep the crust and get it in the oven for the first bake.
-  * Then I can cut the leeks at my leisure, and whisk the eggs for the brush.
+  * Then I can cut the leeks at my leisure, and whisk the eggs for the brush while the peppers are sweating and the crust is baking.
   * Watching the peppers and adding the leeks at the appropriate time, I monitor the crust and do the second baking with the brushed on eggs
-  * After brushing the crust with the eggs and sticking it back in the oven, I can mix the rest of the filling
+  * After brushing the crust with the eggs and sticking it back in the oven, I can mix the rest of the filling into the eggs
   * The rest goes pretty easily, since the crust and the veggies are done at about the same time.
 * Peppers and leeks can come in all sizes.
 Add or subtract quantities as necessary - you don't want the filling to be too sparsely or densely packed.
-* Leeks can be _really_ dirty.
+* Leeks can be _really_ dirty, depending on the source.
 Make sure you follow the directions in step 8 in the _Veggies_ section, assiduously.
 * If you can't get gruyere (not likely - even Walmart has it in their deli section), you can substitute emmental or swiss - they're pretty close.
 I've even tried it with block provolone and it wasn't bad...
+* Don't short the white pepper - if it seems a little peppery before it goes into the oven, it will be ok.
+It mellows out in baking.
 * Test the quiche with a knife or toothpick - the times listed are for a convection oven.
 A conventional oven may require higher temps and longer times.
 * Ideally, there should be a light browning on top of the quiche, when its done.